cabarius/ToyBox/ToyBox/ReadMe.md

 * **Quest Editor** you can now teleport to stages of quest progression when available
 ### Ver 1.4.4
 * **Bag of Tricks**
-  * Autoload of saves on launch can be disabled by holding down shift
 ### Ver 1.4.3
 * **Level Up & Multiclass**
   * ***Fixed Major Bugs in Multiclass***